bcaneco/chimpanzee_calls_plots/README.md

 These plots explore vocal movement within the acoustic space by graphically depicting sequences of recorded voiced calls.
-Calls are binned into a 2D grid of cells, each representing intervals of variables of interest.
-The plots allow to illustrate transitions in acoustic features between consecutive calls, offering two variants: Spokes plots and Tracks plots.
+Calls are binned into a 2D grid of cells, each representing intervals of acoustic parameters of interest.
+The plots allow to illustrate transitions in acoustic features between consecutive calls, offering two variants:
+Spokes plots and Tracks plots.

 #### SNL-Spokes: Visualizing Directional Patterns in Acoustic Space